TheRealMamoot/BiblioBot/README.md

 ```

 If you want different enviroments, you can set up `.env.production` and `.env.staging` in the root of the project.
 This lets you keep different API keys, database URLs, and credentials for each environment.
-You can then start the bot using the same command as above, but simply add flag (e.g., `-f docker-compose.staging.yml`) to include the corresponding compose file.
+You can then start the bot using the same command as above, but simply add a flag such as `-f docker-compose.staging.yml` to include the corresponding compose file.
 For convenience, you can also use the provided `Makefile`:

 ```makefile